Communist Party of India

 The Communist Party of India (CPI) is a political party in India.
-The CPI considers the December 26, 1925 Cawnpore (Kanpur) conference as its foundation date.
+The CPI considers the 26 December 1925 Kanpur conference as its foundation date.
 Between 1946 and 1951, the CPI led militant struggles such as the peasant revolt in Telangana, organising guerrilla warfare against feudal lords.
 The CPI was the main opposition party in India during the 1950s to 1960s.
 In 1964, a split in the CPI led to the formation of the Communist Party of India (Marxist), which eventually emerged as the larger of the two parties.
-CPI supported the rule of Indira Gandhi, but later changed course and embraced left unity.
+CPI supported the rule of Indira Gandhi, but later changed course and joined the left unity.
 CPI was part of the ruling United Front government from 1996 to 1998 and had two ministers under the Devegowda and Gujral ministries.

-As of 2025, the CPI has two members in the Lok Sabha and two members in the Rajya Sabha.
+In 2025, the CPI had two members in the Lok Sabha and two members in the Rajya Sabha.
 In addition, it has 20 MLAs across three states and one each in the MLCs of Bihar and Telangana.
 It is designated a state party by the Election Commission of India as of 2023 in Tamil Nadu, Kerala, and Manipur.
-As of December 2023, the CPI is part of the Left Democratic Front coalition that forms the state government in Kerala.
-The CPI have four Cabinet Ministers and a Deputy Speaker in Kerala.
-In Tamil Nadu, it is in power as part of the Dravida Munnetra Kazhagam-led Secular Progressive Alliance coalition.
+As of September 2026, the CPI is part of the Left Democratic Front coalition that forms the Opposition in Kerala.
+The CPI has four Cabinet Ministers and a Deputy Speaker in Kerala.
+In Tamil Nadu, it is a part of the Left Front, it provides confidence and supply to TVK-led Alliance, which is in power.

 Name

-The CPI is officially known in Hindi as the Bhāratīya Kamyunisṭ Pārṭī (भारतीय साम्यवादी पार्टी), or BhaKaPa (भाकपा).
+The CPI is officially known in Hindi as the Bhāratīya Kamyunisṭ Pārṭī (भारतीय कम्युनिस्ट पार्टी), or BhaKaPa (भाकपा).

 History

 Formation

 The Communist Party of India (CPI) was formed on 26 December 1925 at the first Party Conference in Kanpur, which was then known as Cawnpore.
 S. V. Ghate was the first General Secretary of the CPI.
 There were many communist groups formed by Indians with the help of foreigners in different parts of the world, a group formed in Tashkent, Uzbekistan made contacts with the Anushilan and Jugantar groups in Bengal, and small communist groups were formed in Bombay (led by Shripad Amrit Dange), Madras (led by Singaravelar), the United Provinces (led by Shaukat Usmani), Punjab, Sindh (led by Ghulam Hussain), Orissa (led by Bhagabati Charan Panigrahi) and Bengal (led by Muzaffar Ahmad).

 The CPI's year of formation is disputed.
 The Communist Party of India (Marxist) (CPI(M)), which split from the CPI in 1964, considers 17 October 1920 to be the CPI's founding day.
 On that day, M. N. Roy, Evelyn Trent-Roy, Abani Mukherji, Rosa Fitingov, Mohd.
 Ali, Mohamad Shafiq, and M. P. T. Acharya met in Tashkent to form the communist movement in India.
-Neither the 1920 nor 1925 dates are considered significant by the Communist International, because the CPI did not adopt a party constitution on either occasion, which was one of the main prerequisites for membership in the international.
+Neither the 1920 nor 1925 dates are considered significant by the Communist International, because the CPI had not adopted a party constitution on either occasion, which was one of the main prerequisites for membership in the international.